Gaza peace plan: International

 The United Nations special rapporteur for human rights "expressed hope for a permanent ceasefire", but said that multiple portions of the plan contradicted international law and the ICJ advisory opinion on Israel's occupation of Palestine.

-On October 23, 2025, the Knesset passed a bill that would extend Israeli sovereignty to all Israeli settlements in the West Bank.
+On October 23, 2025, the Knesset passed a preliminary reading of bill that would extend Israeli sovereignty to all Israeli settlements in the West Bank.
 The bill was condemned by Secretary of State Marco Rubio as "counterproductive" to Trump's Gaza peace plan.
 Trump added that "Israel would lose all of its support from the United States if that happened."

 In October 2025, Steven Fagin, who previously served as the U.S. ambassador to Yemen, was designated as the civilian leader of the Civil-Military Coordination Center to facilitate the implementation of the peace plan.
 Secretary of State Marco Rubio visited the center located in Kiryat Gat, which is 56 kilometers (34.7 miles) south of Tel Aviv, and remarked that the center demonstrated a "healthy optimism" regarding advancements in the implementation of the ceasefire.

+Tens of thousands of individuals have taken to the streets in various cities throughout Europe to commemorate the UN International Day of Solidarity with the Palestinian People in November 2025, urging for more robust global measures to address the persistent and lethal breaches of the US-mediated ceasefire.

+On November 27, 2025, Amnesty International released a report stating that despite the ceasefire, Israel continues to commit a genocide in the Gaza Strip by continuing to purposefully inflict conditions of life meant to bring about their bodily annihilation.

+In February 2026, Argentine President Javier Milei reiterated his support for the peace plan during a meeting of the Board of Peace in the US.
+Milei stated that Argentina is willing to provide White Helmets Commission personnel to the "stabilisation force" in Gaza, adding that the members of the White Helmets have proven experience in pacification missions around the world.